Dundonald, County Down: Governance

 Dundonald is represented in council governance by the Castlereagh East DEA.
-The members elected in 2019 were:
+The members elected in 2023 were:

 Townlands

 Dundonald sprang up within the small parish of the same name.
-Like the rest of Ireland, this parish has long been divided into townlands, whose names mostly come from the Irish language.
+Like the rest of the island of Ireland, this parish has long been divided into townlands, whose names mostly come from Gaelic.
 Over time, more rural townlands have been built upon and they have given their names to many roads and housing estates.
 The following is a list of townlands within Dundonald's urban area, alongside their likely etymologies: